Warlord Era: Warlord profiles

 Zhang Zongchang, known as the "Dogmeat General" because of his love for the gambling game of that name, was described as having "the physique of an elephant, the brain of a pig and the temperament of a tiger".
 Writer Lin Yutang called Zhang "the most colorful, legendary, medieval, and unashamed ruler of modern China".
 Former Emperor Puyi remembered Zhang as "a universally detested monster" whose ugly, bloated face was "tinged with the livid hue induced by heavy opium smoking".
-A brutal man, Zhang was notorious for his hobby of smashing in the heads of prisoners with his sword, which he called "smashing melons".
+Zhang's soldiers were notorious for their habit of smashing in the heads of prisoners with their swords, which they called "smashing melons".
 He loved to boast about the size of his penis, which became part of his legend.
-He was widely believed to be the most well endowed man in China, nicknamed "General Eighty-Six" as his penis when erect was said to measure up to a pile of 86 Mexican silver dollars (25.8 cm or 10.16 in).
-His harem consisted of Chinese, Korean, Japanese, Russian and two French women.
+He was widely believed to be the most well-endowed man in China, nicknamed "General Eighty-Six" as his penis when erect was said to measure up to a pile of 86 Mexican silver dollars (25.8 cm or 10.16 in).
+His harem consisted of Chinese, Korean, Japanese, Russian, and two French women.
 He gave them numbers, as he could not remember their names, and then usually forgot the numbers.

 The great ideological flexibility of warlords and politicians during this era can be well exemplified in the activities of Bai Lang, an important bandit leader.
-Even though he initially fought in support of the Qing dynasty with ultraconservative monarchists as well as warlords, Bai Lang later formed an alliance with republicans, declared himself loyal to Sun Yat-sen and formed a "Citizen's Punitive Army" to rid China of all the warlords.
+Even though he initially fought in support of the Qing dynasty with ultraconservative monarchists as well as warlords, Bai Lang later allied with republicans, declared himself loyal to Sun Yat-sen and formed a "Citizen's Punitive Army" to rid China of all the warlords.